Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 144. Santussako ca subharo ca

-satisfied, content / and / low maintenance
+who is satisfied, content / and / low maintenance / and

 appakicco ca sallahukavuttī,